Prosecutor calls XXXTentacion’s alleged killers ‘predators’

 Boatwright, 28, is accused of being the shooter, while Newsome, 24, is accused of being the other gunman.
 Williams, 26, is accused of being the driver.

+A fourth man who prosecutors say was in the SUV, 26-year-old Robert Allen, pleaded guilty last year to second-degree murder and testified against his former friends.

-Prosecutors say the men, along with Allen, set out that day to commit robberies and went to the motorcycle shop to buy Williams a mask.
+Prosecutors say the men set out that day to commit robberies and had gone to the motorcycle shop to buy Williams a mask.
 There they spotted the rapper and decided to make him their target.
 Allen and Williams went inside the motorcycle shop to confirm it was him.
 They then went back to the SUV they had rented and waited for XXXTentacion to emerge and ambushed him, according to prosecutors.

 The rapper, who pronounced his name “Ex ex ex ten-ta-see-YAWN,” was a platinum-selling rising star who tackled issues including prejudice and depression in his songs.
 He also drew criticism over bad behavior and multiple arrests, including charges that he severely beat and abused his girlfriend.